vuejs/blog/posts/vue-3-5.md

 ### `useId()`

 `useId()` is an API that can be used to generate unique-per-application IDs that are guaranteed to be stable across the server and client renders.
-They can be used to generate IDs for form elements in SSR applications without leading to hydration mismatches:
+They can be used to generate IDs for form elements and accessibility attributes, and can be used in SSR applications without leading to hydration mismatches:

 ```vue
 <script setup>